Isle of Wight Guru

 Q. How many people live on the Isle of Wight?

 A: All of them!
-Anyway...the official population is about 140,000 but the Isle of Wight is visited by around 2.5 million holidaymakers each year meaning that the number goes much higher during the summer months.
+Anyway...the official population is about 140,400 but the Isle of Wight is visited by around 2.5 million holidaymakers each year meaning that the number goes much higher during the summer months.
+That population figure is from 2021.

 Q. Which town should I stay in on the Isle of Wight?